app-icon

 Rabah Madjer (Image Credit: Google/Wikipedia)

 Madjer scored a spectacular backheel goal in the ’87 European Cup final; he serves as an inspiration to the younger generation of African footballers.
-Three years later, the forward led his nation, Algeria, to AFCON glory in 1990.
+Three years later, he led his nation, Algeria, to AFCON glory in 1990.
 In the AFCON final overwhelmed everyone else.
 Madjer marched up, scored the penalty with ice-cooled calmness & wrote Algeria’s name on the trophy.
-While cementing himself as one of the best African players of all time.
+While cementing himself as one of African best players of all time.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won